IDEHCO3/hyper_resource_py/readme.md

 IMPORTANT:
 Before any procedure, certify yourself that your python installations has the requirements specified in requirements.txt.
-If the these dependencies ins't installed you can download the hyper_resource_py project and run the follow commands on the terminal, inside the hyper_resource_py folder:
+If the these dependencies ins't installed you can download the hyper_resource_py project and run the follow commands on the terminal, **inside the hyper_resource_py folder**:
 $ pip install -r requirements.txt

-And to install Hyper Resource
+And to **install Hyper Resource**

 $ python setup.py install